koushiktech2020/1.studentappserver/README.md

 ## env configuration

-1.MONGO_URL = "your mongo db uri"
+- MONGO_URL = "your mongo db uri"
-2.PORT = "your port no"
+- PORT = "your port no"

 ## Usage